-The Creator External Tool (defined in creatorfilter.lrdevplugin) also includes the metadata filter logic defined in the "Metadata filter sample" on page 165, which excludes files with matching metadata from the export operation.
+The Creator External Tool (defined in creatorfilter.lrdevplugin) also includes the metadata filter logic defined in the "Metadata filter sample" on page 166, which excludes files with matching metadata from the export operation.
 This illustrates how to combine a simple exclusion filter with the external post-processing that writes XMP metadata.

-Allows the user to add or modify certain XMP metadata values to photos being exported.
-The Export Filter Provider information and definition script.
-The platform-specific external XMP application that performs the selected action.
-Allows the user to update one of the localized values for the Title property in the XMP metadata.
-The Export Filter Provider information and definition script.
-The platform-specific external XMP
+creatorfilter.lrdevplugin Allows the user to add or modify certain XMP metadata values to photos being exported.
+Info.lua CreatorExternalToolFilterProvider.lua The Export Filter Provider information and definition script. win\LightroomCreatorXMP.exe mac/LightroomCreatorXMP The platform-specific external XMP application that performs the selected action. languagefilter.lrdevplugin Allows the user to update one of the localized values for the Title property in the XMP metadata.
+Info.lua LanguageExternalToolFilterProvider.lua The Export Filter Provider information and definition script. win\LightroomLanguageXMP.exe mac/LightroomLanguageXMP The platform-specific external XMP application that performs the selected action.